ibm-cloud-docs/power-iaas/modifying-instance.md

 4. Click **Delete virtual server instance**.

 The deletion process begins immediately and cannot be undone.
-You cannot recover a virtual server instance after it is deleted.
+You cannot recover a VSI after it is deleted.
 {: note}

 You cannot delete a VSI if it has one or more associated snapshots.
 You must delete all the associated snapshots before you delete the VSI.
 For more information about how to delete a snapshot, see [Deleting a snapshot](/docs/power-iaas?topic=power-iaas-snapshots-cloning#delete-snapshot).
 {: important}